 For Enable Splashtop Shortcuts and Enable System Shortcuts, when you tick the option, it means the shortcuts will apply to the local side.
 When they are unticked, it means the shortcuts will apply to the remote side.

-For Enable Input-Releasing Shortcut, ticking the option means turning it on while unticking the option means disabling the function.
+For Enable Input-Releasing Shortcut, ticking the option means turning it on, while unticking the option means disabling the function.

-Splashtop shortcuts work on the local side |
+Enable Splashtop Shortcuts | Splashtop shortcuts work on the local side | Splashtop shortcuts work on the remote side |

-System shortcuts work on the local side |
+Enable System Shortcuts | System shortcuts work on the local side | System shortcuts work on the remote side |

-Turn on Input-Releasing Shortcut |
+Enable Input-Releasing Shortcut | Turn on Input-Releasing Shortcut | Turn off the Input-Releasing Shortcut |

 Splashtop provides handy keyboard shortcuts to be used in our app main window & session window.